gomods/athens/docs/content/design/proxy.md

 	`ATHENS_NETRC_PATH=<location/to/.netrc>`

-3. Athens will copy the file into the home directory.
+3. Athens will copy the file into the home directory and override whatever .netrc file is in home directory.
 Alternatively, if the host of the Athens server already has a .netrc file in the home directory, then authentication should work out of the box.

 ## Authenticate Mercurial private repositories via .hgrc